 Port of Iquitos

-Following a 3-day rustic barge journey from Yurimaguas down the Amazon River, arriving in the muddy Port of Iquitos to continue the journey to the Tri-border is a relief.
+Following an unbelievable 3-day rustic barge journey from Yurimaguas down the Amazon River, arriving in the muddy Port of Iquitos to continue the journey to the Tri-border is a relief.

 The port and also Iquitos are crazy with constant badgering from loads of hustlers – although it’s not quite as bad as Cusco.